-Email marketing campaigns are one of the cheapest ways to advertise your business, but email blasts can easily get lost in the inbox shuffle.
-This guide will take you through the basics, from how to set goals and create a campaign idea to the nitty-gritty details like crafting a subject line and choosing the images that best represent your business.
+Email marketing campaigns are one of the cheapest ways to advertise your business, but email blasts can easily become lost in the inbox shuffle.
+To get the most out of your email marketing campaigns, take time to develop a concrete process that attracts your subscribers’ attention and leaves them wanting more.
+This guide will walk you through the basics.
+We’ll cover how to set goals and create a campaign idea, as well as details like crafting a subject line and choosing the images that best represent your business.

-The first step to creating a successful email marketing campaign is the same as the first step to creating any marketing campaign: outlining a clear goal.
-Unfocused email campaigns, like unfocused marketing campaigns of any type, are destined to fail.
+The first step in creating a successful email marketing campaign is to outline a clear goal.
+Unfocused email campaigns, like any type of unfocused marketing campaign, are destined to fail.

-These are some questions you may ask your team as you figure out your first email campaign:
+These are some questions you may ask your team as you launch your first email campaign:

 The answers to these questions should help you determine the type of campaign that best suits your needs.

-For transactional and reengagement emails, your mailing list will be self-generated from existing customer contact information.
-New email campaigns intended to target a new potential customer, rather than existing or past customers, will require a fresh list.
-Mailing lists can be obtained in several ways.
+For transactional and reengagement emails, your mailing list will be self-generated from your existing customers’ contact information.
+New email campaigns intended to target a new patron, rather than existing or past customers, will require a fresh list.
+You can obtain mailing lists in several ways.

 Buying a mailing list

 Lots of companies sell mailing lists.
 Large companies targeting small businesses, like Vistaprint and DirectMail.com, offer mailing lists at affordable prices.
-Email marketing services and list broker services like these usually offer somewhat customizable (but not totally unique) lists.
-So, you may be able to choose between targeting individuals and targeting businesses, specifying ZIP codes, ages, industries, sales volume, gender and the like.
+The best email marketing services and top list broker services like these usually offer somewhat customizable lists.
+So you may be able to choose between targeting individuals and targeting businesses, specifying factors such as ZIP codes, ages, industries, sales volume and gender.

 If your business is well suited to cold emailing, these big-box lists are not the worst place to start, but you get what you pay for.
-Boutique and high-end email marketing and mailing list firms can offer more tailored lists that fit your business more closely, and such firms usually offer other marketing services, such as copywriting and graphic design, as well.
+Boutique and high-end email marketing and mailing list firms offer tailored lists that fit your business, and such firms usually offer other marketing services, such as copywriting and graphic design.

 Gathering leads online

-If your business's website gets decent traffic, you can gather leads directly online by asking for users’ email addresses.
-Many businesses do this by offering a newsletter or a discount for new customers (e.g., "Sign up for 20% off your first order”).
+If your website has decent traffic, you can gather leads directly by asking for users’ email addresses.
+Many businesses do this by offering a newsletter or a discount for new customers (for instance, “Sign up for 20 percent off your first order”).

-To create a web form that can capture contact information without any coding, you can use a drag-and-drop style builder like the one Mailchimp offers.
-If you use an easily shareable form, you can link to it in online advertisements, casting a wider net for leads than you would typically get directly from your business's website.
+To create a web form that captures contact information without any coding, you can use a drag-and-drop style like the one Mailchimp offers.
+If you use an easily shareable form, you can link it to online advertisements and cast a wider net for leads than you would get directly from your website.

 Creating your own mailing list